mintopia/cfhack19-intel-results/README.md

 ## Credits

-This application was developed at the CloudFest 2019 Hackaton by [Jessica Smith](https://github.com/mintopia)
+This application was developed at the CloudFest 2019 Hackathon by [Jessica Smith](https://github.com/mintopia)

 ## License